mattdesl/is-webgl-context/README.md

 [![stable](http://badges.github.io/stability-badges/dist/stable.svg)](http://github.com/badges/stability-badges)

-Test whether the given object is a WebGL context.
+Test whether the given object is a WebGL or WebGL2 context.
 This is useful to handle edge-cases, such as when [Chrome WebGL Inspector](https://chrome.google.com/webstore/detail/webgl-inspector/ogkcjmbhnfmlnielkjhedpcjomeaghda?hl=en) wraps WebGLRenderingContext in a different type.

+Runs in Node and the browser.

 ```js
 var isGL = require('is-webgl-context')